AkshajRaut/WeatherApp/README.md

-# weatherapp
+# WeatherApp

-A new Flutter project.
+A weather app made for monitoring the Weather conditions of Vidyalankar College Campus.

 ## Getting Started